Engineered v Solid Timber Sports Floors

 The construction of an engineered hardwood board incorporating a plywood core layer increases the elasticity of the floor.
 When coupled with a plywood undercarriage over an elastic layer, such as the DYNAMIK Komfort Elite sprung system, distributed floor loadings of up to 2,000 kg/m2 can be achieved – far in excess of any loadings that a solid timber board laid over battens can achieve.

 Underfloor heating causes more movement in the floor system due to the proximity of the heat source.
 Given the increased dimensional stability engineered hardwood systems are better suited for underfloor heating.
 Our DYNAMIK Flexi-Beam Plus and DYNAMIK Flexi-Beam Elite area elastic sprung systems are recommended if you are specifying underfloor heating.

 Solid timber floors only offer elasticity from the sub construction as the surface boards are very rigid.
 With a DYNAMIK engineered hardwood floor both the surface and the sub construction combined give high levels of performance and comfort to athletes.

 Life Cycle Costs

-The cost of maintaining a typical 600m2 solid timber floor to the manufacturer’s instructions is over £70,000 over a 25 year period, the cost for a comparable engineered hardwood floor is significantly less, being in the region of £42,000.
+The cost of maintaining a typical 600m2 solid timber floor to the manufacturer’s instructions is in the region of £72,000 over a 25 year period, the cost for a comparable engineered hardwood floor is significantly less, being in the region of £44,000.

-Wood floors have evolved such that if your preference is for a hardwood finish then a DYNAMIK engineered hardwood floor should be the obvious choice – superior sports performance and lower life cycle costs come as standard.
+Wood floors have evolved such that if your preference is for a hardwood finish then a DYNAMIK engineered Oak hardwood floor should be the obvious choice – superior sports performance with lower life cycle costs come as standard.

-Over 16,000m2 of DYNAMIK Helsinki engineered hardwood sports flooring, in Oak, has been laid at the American Sports Centre in Anaheim, California, making it the largest sports hall in the world!
+Over 16,000m2 of DYNAMIK seamless engineered hardwood sports flooring, in Oak, has been laid at the American Sports Centre in Anaheim, California, making it the largest sports hall in the world!